Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-launch.md

 ## Redenomination

-On August 21, 2020, [redenomination](redenomination) of DOT, the native token on AXIASolar, occurred.
-From this date, one DOT (old) equals 100 new DOT.
+On August 21, 2020, [redenomination](redenomination) of SOLAR, the native token on AXIASolar, occurred.
+From this date, one SOLAR (old) equals 100 new SOLAR.

 ## Core Functionality